Find out more about Federal compensation throughout your career and around the world.

 See the latest tweets on our Twitter feed, like our Facebook pages, watch our YouTube videos, and page through our Flickr photos.

-Foster children, even if married, can be covered under their foster parent’s Self and Family enrollment until their 26th birthday.
+Foster children, even if married, can be covered under their foster parent’s Self Plus One or Self and Family enrollment until their 26th birthday.
 To be considered a foster child for FEHB purposes, the following requirements must be met:

 You must sign a certification stating that your foster child meets all the requirements.
 Contact your agency or Retirement System for more information.